 Petula has made a lot of changes on her farm: she now draws inspiration from the best practices from around the world...

-Find out more about sustainable agriculture
+Find out more about the sustainable agriculture

-A sustainable agriculture
+promote a sustainable agriculture

 A programme initiated by the Fresh Dairy Products division in 2012 and developed with the help of scientists, livestock farmers and NGOs, comprises all the best practices to be applied at the farm level, to ensure animal well-being.